France: Macron rewards migrant hero who saved dangling child

-French President Emmanuel Macron met Monday with a migrant from Mali lauded as a hero for scaling an apartment building to save a young child dangling from a balcony.
-Macron said 22-year-old Mamoudou Gassama would be rewarded for his "exceptional act" with papers to legalize his stay, citizenship if he wants and a job as a firefighter.
+President Emmanuel Macron on Monday lauded as a hero a migrant who scaled an apartment building to save a young child dangling from a balcony, and rewarded him with French nationality and a job as a firefighter.

-"Bravo," Macron said to Gassama during a one-on-one meeting in a gilded room of the presidential Elysee Palace that ended with the awarding of a medal from the prefecture for "courage and devotion."
+"Bravo," Macron said to 22-year-old Mamoudou Gassama during a one-on-one meeting in a gilded room of the presidential Elysee Palace that ended with Gassama receiving a gold medal from the French state for "courage and devotion."

-Gassama's feat went viral on social media, where he has been dubbed "Spiderman" for climbing up five floors, from balcony to balcony, and whisking a four-year-old boy to safety Saturday night as a crowd screamed at the foot of the building in Paris' northern 18th district.
+Gassama's feat went viral on social media, where he was dubbed "Spiderman" for climbing up five floors, from balcony to balcony, and whisking a four-year-old boy to safety Saturday night as a crowd screamed at the foot of the building in Paris' northern 18th district.

-The young man said he has papers to legally stay in Italy, where he arrived in Europe after crossing the Mediterranean after a long, rough stay in Libya.
-But he wants to join his older brother, who has lived in France for decades.
+The young man said he has papers to legally stay in Italy, where he arrived in Europe after crossing the Mediterranean, ending a long, rough stay in Libya.
+But he came to France last September to join his older brother, who has lived in France for decades.

 "I ran.
-I crossed the street to save him," he told Macron during a filmed portion of the meeting.
+I crossed the street to save him," he told Macron.
 He said he didn't think twice.
 "When I started to climb, it gave me courage to keep climbing."

 God "helped me," too, he said.
 "Thank God I saved him."

-Gassama felt fear when he took the child into the apartment.
-"I was trembling," he told Macron.
+Gassama said he began to tremble with fear only when he took the child into the apartment.

-"Because this is an exceptional act ... we are obviously, today, going to regularize all your papers," Macron told him, "and if you wish we will start nationalization procedures so you can become French."
+"Because this is an exceptional act ... we are obviously, today, going to regularize all your papers," Macron told him, also offering to begin naturalization procedures so he can become French.

+Macron is behind a bill toughening French immigration law, and he stressed there is no contradiction between rewarding Gassama for his act of bravery and holding firm on immigration, which the president wants to stop at its source.

+"An exceptional act does not make policy," he later told reporters, vowing to maintain a policy that is "exigent, respectful of our principles" on asylum and "rigorous" regarding the migratory flux.

 Gassama told Macron that he arrived in Italy in 2014 after more than a year in Libya, where he was arrested and beaten, "but I wasn't discouraged."